A white man was beaten by a group of black people for voting Trump.

 On 10 November 2016, conspiracy theory web site InfoWars posted a video of a white man being pushed and kicked by a group of younger African-American people.
 (The article bore the inflammatory headline, “SHOCK VIDEO: BLACK MOB VICIOUSLY BEATS WHITE TUMP VOTER.”)

-The roughly 30-second video shows an older white man in a blue sweatshirt getting pushed to the ground and kicked by the younger people, while several people can be heard off-camera accusing him of voting for Donald Trump:
+The roughly 30-second YouTube video showed an older white man in a blue sweatshirt getting pushed to the ground and kicked by the younger people, while several people can be heard off-camera accusing him of voting for Donald Trump.
+A longer version of the video posted to Twitter is accompanied by the song “Fuck Donald Trump,” and shows the man clinging to his car and being dragged as someone drives away in it.
+Both the YouTube video and Twitter post have since been deleted.

 Chicago police told us that officers responded to a battery call on 9 November 2016 in which the 50-year-old victim reported being battered in a traffic-related altercation involving three unidentified males and two females, one of whom drove away in the man’s car.
 A spokeswoman told us: